 In certain situations, prescriptions filled at an out-of-network pharmacy may be covered.
 Generally, we only cover drugs filled at an out-of-network pharmacy in limited, non-routine circumstances when a network pharmacy is not available.
 Fills are limited to 30 days for out-of-network claims.

-See below for circumstances when prescriptions filled at an out-of-network pharmacy would be covered.
+See coverage and limitations for out-of-network pharmacies below for circumstances when prescriptions filled at an out-of-network pharmacy would be covered.

 Before you fill your prescription at an out-of-network pharmacy, call customer service to see if there is a network pharmacy in your area where you can fill your prescription.
 If you do go to an out-of-network pharmacy for the reasons listed below, you may have to pay the full cost (rather than paying just co-insurance or copayment when you fill your prescription).
 You may ask us to reimburse you for our share of the cost by submitting a paper claim.
 You should submit a claim to us if you fill a prescription at an out-of-network pharmacy, as any amount you pay for a covered Part D drug will help you qualify for catastrophic coverage.
 See below for information on how to submit a paper claim.

 If we do pay for the drugs you get at an out-of-network pharmacy, you may still pay more for your drugs than what you would have paid if you had gone to an in-network pharmacy.